Always demand proof, proof is the elementary courtesy that is anyone’s due.

 These fabrications, when anything but clear jokes, are deliberate and audacious lies meant to complicate that which is simple, mislead, and give secret pleasure to the anonymous author of the cleverness.
 They are the equivalent of a computer virus.

 The first and biggest objection is against the reliance on acronyms.
-Sir Ernest Gowers, in his revisions to the second edition of "Fowler's Modern English Usage" (1965, p.116) traces the rise of the acronym to World War I (e.g. ANZAC; there also was a wound dressing called Bismuth Iodoform Paraffin Paste, which British medical men called Bipp for short).
+Sir Ernest Gowers, in his revisions to the second edition of "Fowler's Modern English Usage" (1965, p.116) traces the rise of the acronym to World War I (e.g. ANZAC; Enzed for "New Zealand;" there also was a wound dressing called Bismuth Iodoform Paraffin Paste, which British medical men called Bipp for short).
 But even then pure acronym was not the usual way of abbreviation.
-Soldiers, especially the British, seemed to favor the radioman's letter-words; thus to the soldier a trench mortar wasn't a "TeeEmm," but a "toc emma," for the words wireless operators used to indicate those two letters.
+S.o.l. for "shit out of luck" was soldier slang in the Great War, but it remained three separate letters.
+Soldiers, especially the British, seemed to favor the radioman's letter-words; thus to the soldier a trench mortar wasn't a "TeeEmm," but a "toc emma," from the words wireless operators used to indicate those two letters.

 Acronyms didn't become a common method of word formation in English until World War II.
-Loran, a word loosely based on "long-range navigation" dates from 1940, for instance.
+Loran, a word loosely based on "long-range navigation" dates from 1940, was among the earliest.
+Amgot for Allied Military Government of Occupied Territory dates from 1943 in Sicily.
 The word acronym itself wasn't coined until 1943.
 The lack of a need for such a word suggests the degree to which acronyms previously were not a part of daily life.
 Their use accelerated with the U.S. space program and the Cold War, and by the time a "Dictionary of Acronyms, Initialisms and Abbreviations" was published in 1960 it had 12,000 entries.

 As Gowers illustrates with many examples, modern wars breed acronyms.
 The American Civil War, the first modern war, produced a vast corpus of correspondence and official papers.
 But I find scant use of acronyms in them.
 In the official records, the North's black regiments occasionally are identified as U.S.C.T. (for United States Colored Troops).
 But these usages did not transpire into the common language of soldiers or civilians, nor is there evidence that people in conversation said "You-ess-cee-tee."
 (Purists would not call even that an acronym; to them it is an "initialism.")
 Other Civil War abbreviations, such as ANV for "Army of Northern Virginia," are popular among modern writers but appear nowhere in the Official Records or correspondence.

 The insult son of a bitch is recorded from 1707; the abbreviated form SOB is on record only from 1918.
-POW for prisoner of war was first attested 1919, but it was not popularized until World War II.
-The initialism A.S.A.P. for as soon as possible is not recorded before 1955, and again it turns up first in military slang.
+POW for prisoner of war was first attested 1919, but it was not popularized until World War II, and according to the "Dictionary of Contemporary American Usage" (1957), it was pronounced as four letters in World War I and was not sounded as a word until World War II.
+The initialism A.S.A.P. for as soon as possible is not recorded before 1955, and it, too, turns up first in military slang.

 So acronyms in English are on the whole a 20th century phenomenon.
 Among those with pre-1900 origins are A.D. and B.C. (both Latin) and P.D.Q.
 (1870s).
 The word OK (c.1839) is another rare exception (if the most accepted theory of its origins is the right one), as is n.g. for "no good" (1838).
 And note how these initialisms, even after more than 170 years, are still "felt" as abbreviations, pronounced as distinct letters, and require no elaborate Internet stories.